johnvuko/jt-rails-meta/README.md

     gem 'jt-rails-meta', '~> 1.0'

-Create a `meta.yml` file for the translation:
+Create a `meta.yml` file for the translations:

-	rails g rails_meta:install
+	rails g jt:meta

 ## Usage